-The apparent failure of the execution is likely to fuel more debate about the ability of states to administer lethal injections that meet the U.S. Constitution’s requirement they be a neither cruel nor unusual punishment.
+The problems with the execution are likely to fuel more debate about the ability of states to administer lethal injections that meet the U.S. Constitution’s requirement they be neither cruel nor unusual punishment.
 That question has drawn renewed attention from defense attorneys and death penalty opponents in recent months, as several states scrambled to find new sources of execution drugs because drugmakers that oppose capital punishment — many based in Europe — have stopped selling to prisons and corrections departments.

-Several states have gone to court to shield the identities of the new sources of their execution drugs.
+Defense attorneys have unsuccessfully challenged several states’ policies of shielding the identities of the new sources of their execution drugs.
 Missouri and Texas, like Oklahoma, have both refused to reveal their sources, but both of those states have since successfully carried out executions with their new supplies.

 Tuesday was the first time Oklahoma used the drug midazolam as the first element in its execution drug combination.
 Other states have used it before; Florida administers 500 milligrams of midazolam as part of its three-drug combination.
-Oklahoma used 100 milligrams of that drug.
+Oklahoma used 100 milligrams.

 “They should have anticipated possible problems with an untried execution protocol,” Autry said.
 “Obviously the whole thing was gummed up and botched from beginning to end.
 Halting the execution obviously did Lockett no good.”